ctsit/data_driven_project_banner/README.md

 - **Always display**: Always display the banner.
 Note that if the SQL query in [**Data to display**](#Data-to-display) fails, the banner may still be displayed, but without the intended data piping.
 If a query result is _required_ to display the banner, select _Require a non-empty query result_.
 - **Require a non-empty query result**: Display the banner _only_ if the query from [**Data to display**](#Data-to-display) returns results.
 Useful for banners utilizing data piping fields.
 - **Custom query**: This advanced option allows you to create your own query in a new field titled **Custom SQL for criteria**; the banner will only be displayed if the result of your query is not empty.
   - **Custom SQL for criteria**: This text field spawns when **Custom query** is selected, use this field to create your SQL statement.
-A simple example may be `SELECT * FROM redcap_data WHERE project_id = [project_id]`, which will cause the banner to only appear on projects which have data.
+The `SELECT` keyword is automatically prepended to queries for you as your queries should all be `SELECT` statements.
+A simple example may be `* FROM redcap_data WHERE project_id = [project_id]`, which will cause the banner to only appear on projects which have data.
     - Any reference to [project_id] in these queries will be replaced with the current Project ID.
 That is the only substitution made to the query string.

 ### Data to display

 Select an optional SQL query from the list provided.
 The recommended query is _REDCap projects table_ which runs the query `SELECT * FROM redcap_projects WHERE project_id = [project_id]` where [project_id] is the Project ID for the current project.

-Much like Criteria for display, advanced users may add their own SQL queries by selecting the "custom query option".
+Much like **Criteria for display**, advanced users may add their own SQL queries by selecting the "custom query option".
 These queries should be project-centric.
 Any reference to [project_id] in these queries will be replaced with the current Project ID.

 ### Data piping fields